Full-Time Upper-Year Admission

 - Graduates of three-year CEGEP professional/career programs who have their DEC;

-- University graduates applying to do a second undergraduate degree program.
+- University graduates applying to do a second undergraduate degree program (See NOTE below).

 THE APPLICATION PROCEDURE

-- Applications must be submitted to the Ontario Universities' Application Centre (OUAC) between 1 March and 1 June.
-The online application is available at:
+- Applications must be submitted to the Ontario Universities' Application Centre (OUAC) by 1 June.
+The on-line application is available at:

-- Acknowledgement letters, advising what supporting documentation is required, are sent when Undergraduate Admission receives the applications from the OUAC.
+- Acknowledgement letters, indicating what supporting documentation is required, are sent when Undergraduate Admission receives the applications from the OUAC.

 - All documentation requested must be received at Undergraduate Admission by 15 June.